-For assistance with the capture, transport or care of wildlife please contact either the RSPCA (1300 ANIMAL) or the Wildlife Rescue on 1300 094 737.
+For assistance with the capture, transport or care of wildlife please contact either the Wildcare hotline on 9474 9055 or the Native Animal Rescue on 9249 3434.

 As an emergency service we look after more than just your pets, we often take in injured or orphaned wildlife as well.
 Some of the most common questions we hear on a daily basis are about when and how wildlife should be brought in and what happens to them after you leave.

 While they may look as cute and cuddly as your pet, wild animals are not used to being handled and may be carrying disease.
 Protect yourself from bites and scratches by creating a barrier between you and the animal.
 You can do this by throwing a towel over the animal and scooping it up.
 It is never recommended to handle bats, snakes, large kangaroos or any other aggressive or venomous animal as they can cause serious harm.
 In these cases, call your local council or wildlife organisation.